Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 follower begins the turn.
 By step 6 the hands should go back down to about waist-level.

+#### Left-side pass outside pass turn into weird handshake position

+Also known as a tuck turn.

+Once you are in [starter] or a [closed] position, let go of your left hand.
+Put your left hand in your pocket if you want to look cool.
+This pattern must be lead entirely with the right hand.

+Start from a [starter] or a [closed] position.
+Steps 1 and 2 are to your left such that the right leg hooks behind the left.
+You should walk perpendicular to the slot on steps 1 and 2.
+Step 3&4 requires you to push the follower at the latissimus dorsi and then use your fingertips to pull the follower with a rotating motion by flexing all your right hand fingertips except your thumb at her left scapula middle border connection point.
+After you flex your fingertips and the follower begins rotating, immediately turn your right hand into a [weird] position without loosing connection with the follower's back.
+As the follower rotates, slide your hand across the follower's right scapula, tricep, forearm, and hand.
+You should be in [weird handshake] position by the time you do an anchor step.

+Next pattern suggestions:

+- [hairbrush]
+- [handshake reverse whip]

 #### Free spin

 A [goofy] unconnected [right-side inside chain turn].